Horgas/TS_SRGAN/README.md

 ## Modules Description

-data.py: Generates and preprocess data (from the Lorenz attractor) model.py: Contains the definitions of the Generator and Discriminator networks loss.py: Defines the loss functions used in training the GAN training.py: Manages the training loops, including backpropagation and optimization plot.py: Provides functions for visualizing both input and output data, as well as training progress.
+- **data.py**: Generates and preprocess data (from the Lorenz attractor)

-## License
+- **model.py**: Contains the definitions of the Generator and Discriminator networks
-This project is licensed under the MIT License
+- **loss.py**: Defines the loss functions used in training the GAN

-## Acknowledgments
+- **training.py**: Manages the training loops, including backpropagation and optimization
-Thanks to anyone whose code was used
+- **plot.py**: Provides functions for visualizing both input and output data, as well as training progress.